 2. Managed Maintenance: Take a holistic approach

 Fleet managers interested in getting the most value from their trucks and equipment take a holistic approach to costs in 2008.
-When it comes to maintenance, it all boils down to effectively managing a truck’s lifecycle according to your vehicles’ component and operational requirements.
+When it comes to maintenance, it all boils down to effectively managing a truck’s lifecycle according to your vehicles’ components and operational requirements.

 New managed maintenance services provide access to OEM dealer networks, a national network of truck stops, and other independent parts and service suppliers, plus round-the-clock access to ASE-certified truck specialists.